bazad/memctl/README.md

 notice, and old cores that target specific vulnerabilities may not be updated.
 If memctl is not building properly with a particular core, check whether memctl and the core are on compatible versions.

+Memctl will usually need to be signed in order to run.
+The make variables `ENTITLEMENTS` and `SIGNING_ID` can be used to sign using the `codesign` utility.
+If that is not general enough for your use case, the `CODESIGN_COMMAND` variable can specify a custom codesigning command.

 ## Running memctl